JannKrausse/MetricDrivenNeuromorphics/README.md

 ```
 for a whole metric-centered optimization run.
 Be sure to set the respective desired flags.

+Lastly, it should be noted that the code contains some parts of the open source neuromorphic framwork Norse (https://github.com/norse/norse).
+It is written in the files whereever that is the case.

+## Citation
-If you use our work please cite it using the following citation:
+If you use our work, please consider citing it using the below citation.
 ```bibtex
 @inproceedings{krausse202metric,
   title={On Metric-Driven Development of Embedded Neuromorphic AI},